 FDA-approved clinical uses for warfarin:

 Warfarin is a once-daily oral medication.
-Warfarin can be taken at any time during the day but is often recommended to be taken in the afternoon or evening.
+Warfarin administration can be at any time during the day, but recommendations are for administration in the afternoon or evening.
 By instructing patients to take warfarin later in the day, healthcare providers can have the opportunity to individualize a patient's warfarin dose the same day based on their most current lab values.
 The dose-response of warfarin among patients is highly variable and depends on interpatient differences.
-Patient-specific factors such as drug metabolism, the presence of a vitamin K enriched diet, genetics, quantity of vitamin K-dependent clotting factors, concurrent disease states, binding proteins, concomitant drug interactions, laboratory testing, and medication adherence should be assessed when dosing warfarin.
+Patient-specific factors such as drug metabolism, the presence of a vitamin K enriched diet, genetics, quantity of vitamin K-dependent clotting factors, concurrent disease states, binding proteins, concomitant drug interactions, laboratory testing, and medication adherence requires assessment when dosing warfarin.

 Route of Administration: Oral

 Drug Composition: Warfarin is a racemic mixture composed of R and S enantiomers of the drug.
 Each enantiomer gets metabolized through unique pathways, and the S-enantiomer is approximately three to five times more potent that than the R-enantiomer.